Commandcracker/DisableItemMerge/README.md

 # DisableItemMerge

 DisableItemMerge disables item merging by canceling every [ItemMergeEvent].
-Item merging can also be disabled on spigot and spigot forks by setting `world-settings.default.merge-radius.item` in [spigot.yml] to `0`, but it will not completely disable it because items that are on to of another will still get merged.
+Item merging can also be disabled on spigot and spigot forks by setting `world-settings.default.merge-radius.item` in [spigot.yml] to `0`, but it will not completely disable it because items that are on top of another will still get merged.
 Do not set `merge-radius.item` to negative numbers, it will flip the item being merged!
 DisableItemMerge works on bukkit and bukkit forks.

 ## Demonstration